Yedelo/chattriggers-asm/README.md

 Although ASM is powerful, try not to use it at all.
 It can be both risky (and produce weird code) and needs a game restart when other people want to install your module.
 It can also be frustrating and risky for your sanity.

+Before trying to learn ASM, please learn the basics of java bytecode.
+There are many guides for this that you can find online.

 ## How it goes

 LaunchWrapper is a system that Mojang made to fix code in older versions of Minecraft without changing the game itself.
 It provides a tweaker system, which can do numerous things.
 Most importantly it gives tweak authors the ability to transform raw classes (byte arrays).